openmc-dev/openmc/docs/source/methods/depletion.rst

 To keep track of removed nuclides or to feed nuclides from one depletable material to another, the respective depletion equations have to be coupled.
-This can be achieved by defining one blocks matrix, with diagonal blocks corresponding to depletion matrices :math:`\mathbf{A_{ii}}`, where the index :math:`i` indicates the depletable material id, and off-diagonal blocks corresponding to inter-material coupling matrices :math:`\mathbf{T_{ij}}`, positioned so that that the indices :math:`i` and
+This can be achieved by defining one block matrix, with diagonal blocks corresponding to depletion matrices :math:`\mathbf{A_{ii}}`, where the index :math:`i` indicates the depletable material id, and off-diagonal blocks corresponding to inter-material coupling matrices :math:`\mathbf{T_{ij}}`, positioned so that that the indices :math:`i` and